-If by the end of the second day, there has still been no contact made we will ask our Education Welfare Officer / Parent Support Officer to carry out a home visit to discuss your child’s absence.
+If by the end of the second day, there has still been no contact made we will ask our Parent Support Advisor to carry out a home visit to discuss your child’s absence.

 If students arrive at school after the close of the register, a late mark will be recorded.

-• Parents / Carers are restricted in terms of leave from their employer.
+- Parents / Carers are restricted in terms of leave from their employer.

-• The nature of the trip.
+- The nature of the trip.